Hennessy-Milner Theorems via Galois Connections: Quantitative Case

 Let $\sigma$ be a trace of $x'$ and $x' \xrightarrow{\sigma} x''$.
 Then $a\sigma$ is a trace of $x$ and therefore there is some $y\in X_2$, a trace of the form $b\tau\in\traces(y)$ and states $y', y''$ with $y \xrightarrow{b} y' \xrightarrow{\tau} y''$ with $d_{\traces}(a\sigma, b\tau) \le r$ and $d_0(x'', y'') \le r$.
 But this implies in particular that $d_A(a, b) \le r$ and therefore $y'\in\ter(\delta[X_2] \setminus \Delta))$, as desired. \end{proof}

 When $d_0$ is the constant $0$-metric, this results in the behaviour function $\beT$ that characterizes trace distance.
 Next, we reformulate the result in terms of a set $\mathcal G\subseteq [0,1]^X$; this in turn helps in deriving the characterization of various decorated trace distances.
-We start by imposing a condition on such a set $\mathcal{G}$ that guarantees that $\alphaT(\mathcal{G})$ is the directed Hausdorff lifting of $d_0 = \alphaS(\mathcal{G})$ (cf.\thinspace Sct.~\ref{sec:directed-simulation-metrics}), which ensures that by Prop.~\ref{prop:compositionality} the enriched logic function induces a behaviour function as in the previous theorem.\todo[color=green!20]{Removed the reference to the figure, since it is not yet relevant in my opinion.}
+We start by imposing a condition on such a set $\mathcal{G}$ that guarantees that $\alphaT(\mathcal{G})$ is the directed Hausdorff lifting of $d_0 = \alphaS(\mathcal{G})$ (cf.\thinspace Section~\ref{sec:directed-simulation-metrics}), which ensures that by Proposition~\ref{prop:compositionality} the enriched logic function induces a behaviour function as in the previous theorem.

 \begin{lemmarep} Let $\mathcal{G}\subseteq [0,1]^X$ such that $d_0 = \alphaS(\mathcal{G})$.
 Then $\alphaT(\mathcal{G}) = (d_0)_{\overrightarrow{H}}$ whenever

 \end{lemmarep}

 \begin{proof} We show both inequalities: \begin{description} \item[``$\ge$''] By substituting the definition of $\alphaS$ we get